-The business and affairs of Allot Communications are managed by its officers under the direction of a 6-member Board of Directors which includes Shraga Katz, who serves as the Chairman of the Board, and Andrei Elefant, Allot’s Chief Executive Officer.
+The business and affairs of Allot Communications are managed by its officers headed by Erez Antebi, who serves as Allot’s Chief Executive Officer and under the direction of a 7-member Board of Directors that includes Yigal Jacoby, who serves as the Chairman of the Board.
 Allot’s Board provides a broad range of qualifications and interests ensuring a diversity of viewpoints and expertise.

 The Board has established two standing committees to assist it in overseeing certain of its responsibilities.
 The Audit Committee, and the Compensation and Nominating Committee both have a written charter defining the role and responsibility of the committee within the governance framework of Allot.